tudelft3d/Solar3Dcity/README.md

 The Perez et al. (1990) empirical model is used for the estimations.

-### The main part: Estimate the solar irradiance of CityGML buildings
+### The main part: Estimate the solar irradiation of CityGML buildings

 Put your CityGML file(s) in a separate directory.
 If you have precomputed the TOFs, run this: